 Round: A round is a unit of time, averaging about five seconds.
-Each round, you have chance to perform a single action - normally an attack or a move.
+Each round, a character has chance to perform a single action - normally an attack or a move.

 Shock: Particularly painful types of damage can cause shock, which reduces your initiative.